 Traffickers use force, fraud, or coercion to lure their victims and force them into labor or commercial sexual exploitation.
 They look for people who are susceptible

 Many myths and misconceptions exist.
 Recognizing key indicators of human trafficking is the first step in identifying victims and can help save a life.
 Not all indicators listed are present in every human trafficking situation, and the presence or absence of any of the indicators is not necessarily proof of human trafficking.

-- 4.5 million people are exploited each year in the global sex trade.
+- 4.6 million children are exploited each year in the global sex trade.

 - The average age of trafficking victims worldwide is 9-14 years old.

 - The International Labor Organization estimates that forced labor and human trafficking is a $150 billion dollar industry worldwide.

 - In 2014, Collier County FL.
 Law Enforcement reports there were 27 Human Trafficking Cases, 19 victims rescued, 11 of which were juveniles, and all were females born in America.

 - 82% of victims are Domestic/US Citizens

 Trafficking statistics change often.
 This page was updated on 4/3/19 with national statistics courtesy of Polaris, and local statistics courtesy of the Collier and Lee County Sheriffs Offices.